IBM/blackbox-ai-models-explained-using-cortexcertifai/README.md

 We can run the scan using Cortex Certifai using Watson Studio and command line interface.
 This code pattern demonstrates how to run the scan using Watson studio on two different machine learning techniques, Regression & Classification.

+**Download Certifai Toolkit**

+Toolkit Edition: You can signup for free use of the Certifai Toolkit on the [CognitiveScale website](https://www.cognitivescale.com/download-certifai/).
+A download link will be provided in the confirmation email.

 # Steps using Cortex Certifai on Watson Studio